List of television channels in Vietnam: District stations channel

 In addition to operating local radio and television stations, there are also district and provincial radio and television stations across the country.
 These stations usually broadcast their TV programs on the frequency channel that continues to re-broadcast the program channels of Vietnam Television Station at a time frame of the day before.
 Currently, these stations have stopped broadcasting television after completing Television digitization in each locality, only broadcasting programs on the Internet, social networks and on local television.

 Army TV channels

-Local military television channels are broadcast in a number of provinces and cities in Vietnam such as Ninh Binh, Thai Binh, etc. via analog terrestrial television system from channel 13 VHF to channel 20 UHF. provincial military unit.
-Currently, these channels have stopped broadcasting before 2020.
+Local military television channels were once broadcast in a number of provinces and municipalities in Vietnam, such as Ninh Bình, Hưng Yên,... via an analog terrestrial television system, from channels "13 VHF" to "20 UHF", which are managed by provincial military units.
+Since 2020, these channels have officially shut down.